 2. Privacy.
 Except as permitted or required by law (for example, in response to a lawfully issued subpoena or court order), information disclosed during these proceedings will remain private unless there is a need to disclose it to others within the University (e.g., Residential Life in the case of a housing relocation).

 3. Qualification and Responsibilities of Hearing Officers.
 Student members of hearing bodies must be currently enrolled and in good standing, that is, not on academic warning or currently on any community status.
-All administrative and faculty members will be full-time employees of the University.
+All administrative and faculty members will be employees of the University.
 All Hearing Officers will be required to maintain privacy related to all aspects of the proceedings.
 The Director is responsible for removing any Student Conduct Board member who violates privacy and may refer the matter for disciplinary action.
-If the specific member(s) of a Student Conduct Board panel cannot be identified, the Director may recommend to the Dean of Students that the panel in question be disbanded.
+If the specific member(s) of a Student Conduct Board panel cannot be identified, the Director may recommend to the Dean of Students3 that the panel in question be disbanded.

 5. Disqualification and Exclusion.
 Any member of a hearing body who believes that they are prejudiced by association with the case, the participants, or by information or belief will disqualify themselves from hearing the case.
 A respondent or complainant may request, in writing, that a member of a hearing body be disqualified from hearing a case.
 The request will be made to the Case Administrator by 9:00 AM no more than two (2) days after receiving the charge letter and will include an explanation as to why the member is unable to render an impartial decision in the case.
+The Case Administrator will determine whether to grant or deny the request for disqualification.

 6. Standard of Evidence.
 In determining whether or not an offense has been committed, the Administrative Reviewer or Hearing Officer(s) will base determinations on the standard of preponderance of the evidence (more likely than not).